Vehicle Safety Recall Campaign 363 – Fuel Delivery Line Replacement – 2018 Maserati Quattroporte & Ghibli

 PERFORM THE PROCEDURE OUTLINED IN THIS TECHNICAL BULLETIN ON ALL AFFECTED NEW VEHICLES BEFORE CUSTOMER DELIVERY OR FOR VEHICLES ALREADY SOLD AND DELIVERED THE NEXT TIME THE VEHICLE IS IN THE SHOP FOR MAINTENANCE OR REPAIRS.

-Maserati dealers must ensure recalls are completed after having been notified by Maserati North America, Inc. (MNA) that a safety-related defect or noncompliance exists in any motor vehicle or item of replacement equipment in the dealer’s possession at the time of notification.
+MaseratieBay dealers must ensure recalls are completed after having been notified by MaseratieBay North America, Inc. (MNA) that a safety-related defect or noncompliance exists in any motor vehicle or item of replacement equipment in the dealer’s possession at the time of notification.
 In MNA’s case, this notification would typically be made by the issuance of a recall notification in the form of a Technical Bulletin.

 Under the National Traffic and Motor Vehicle Safety Act of 1966, as amended, if a recall campaign is announced by MNA, dealers must ensure that all recalls on new vehicles and new items of replacement equipment are completed BEFORE delivery to the consumer.
 This means that dealers may not legally deliver new motor vehicles or new items of replacement equipment to consumers with an open recall.